nextgendevs03/oriana-order-tracking/api/docs/AUTHORIZATION_IMPLEMENTATION.md

 │                                                                              │
 │  Remember                                                                    │
 │  ════════                                                                    │
+│  • Permissions come from login response (no separate API call)               │ │  • Permission codes are stored in database (permission_code column)          │
 │  • UI checks are for UX, not security                                        │ │  • Backend @Authenticated is the real protection                             │
 │  • Use permission constants to avoid typos                                   │